pip-webui/pip-webui-test/doc/UsersGuide.md

 ...
 ```

-You can also install the module manually using bower:
+Alternatively you can install the module manually using bower:
 ```bash
 bower install pip-webui-test
 ```